arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingVMImagingWithCapture/HOL.md

 You must have the following items to complete this lab:

-- A Windows Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
-- Complete the _Provisioning a Windows Azure Virtual Machine_ HOL.
+- Complete the _Provisioning a Microsoft Azure Virtual Machine_ HOL.

 <a name="Exercises" />
 ## Exercises ##